rrajasek95/blog/_posts/2017-06-05-generating-addagrams.markdown

 - Anagramming the word
 - Making a sequence out of these anagrammed words

+We tackle the concept of anagrams first in solving the problem.

 #### Anagrams
-Most of us know what anagram is, but for those who don't, let's look at the basic definition to see if that can help us come up with an efficient solution.
+Most of us know what anagram is already, but let's look at the basic definition to see if that can help us come up with an efficient solution.

 *Anagram: (n) a word, phrase, or name formed by rearranging the letters of another, such as spar, formed from rasp.*

 The above definition tells us that an anagram is a rearrangement of the letters of a word.
-That means that the anagram has the same number of letters (and also the same length) as the given word.
+That means that the anagram has the same number of letters as the given word.
 This gives us the first piece of the puzzle -- how to check if a word is an anagram of another.

 The algorithm for this is as follows:
 - Count the number of occurences of each letter in word 1 and word 2